5 Parts of a Bullet: Exploring the anatomy with Names & Diagram

 Primer

-At the heart of a primer lies a metal cup, typically made of brass or aluminum, which holds a highly sensitive primary explosive compound.
-This compound is carefully chosen for its exceptional ability to initiate and propagate a chain reaction of explosive energy.
+A metal cup, typically made of brass or aluminum, is at the heart of a primer, which holds a highly sensitive primary explosive compound.
+We carefully chose this compound for its exceptional ability to initiate and propagate a chain reaction of explosive energy.

-When the firing pin strikes the primer, it sets off a chain reaction of events that unfold with incredible speed and precision.
-The primary explosive compound detonates, releasing a high-pressure shock wave that travels through the flash hole and into the propellant charge.
+When the firing pin strikes the primer, it creates a chain reaction.
+These events unfold with incredible speed and precision.
+The primary explosive compound detonates.
+It releases a high-pressure shock wave.
+This shock wave travels through the flash hole and into the propellant charge.

-These compounds are carefully formulated to deliver consistent performance in a variety of environmental conditions and provide optimal ignition of the propellant charge.
+These compounds undergo careful formulation to ensure consistent performance in various environmental conditions and achieve optimal ignition of the propellant charge.

 Manufacturers invest significant resources in testing and developing primers to ensure they meet strict quality control standards.
-This rigorous testing includes environmental and impact sensitivity testing, as well as performance testing under various conditions, such as extreme temperatures and humidity levels.
+This rigorous testing includes environmental and impact sensitivity and performance testing under various conditions, such as extreme temperatures and humidity levels.

 Projectile

 A projectile is an indispensable constituent of firearm ammunition, discharged through a gun barrel with explosive force.
-Its composition encompasses a diverse array of materials, including copper, steel, rubber, lead, polymer, and even wax, meticulously chosen to meet specific operational requirements.
+Its composition encompasses various materials, including copper, steel, rubber, lead, polymer, and even wax, meticulously chosen to meet specific operational requirements.

-The intricate design of a projectile is optimized to deliver superior performance, based on the intended application.
+The intricate design of a projectile optimizes its performance based on the intended application.

 Gunpowder

-However, due to its inherent instability, gunpowder has been surpassed by a chemical compound that comprises saltpeter, charcoal, and sulfur.
+Due to its inherent instability, a chemical compound comprising saltpeter, charcoal, and sulfur has surpassed gunpowder.

 Wad

-The shotgun cartridge is a complex and precise piece of engineering, designed to provide maximum ballistic performance with every shot.
+The shotgun cartridge is a complex and precise piece of engineering designed to provide maximum ballistic performance with every shot.
 At the heart of this precision lies a component known as the wad.
-Composed of either plastic or paper, the wad serves a crucial role in the cartridge’s function.
+The wad, made of paper or plastic, is essential to the cartridge’s operation.

-As the name suggests, the wad is situated between the projectile and the propellant charge.
-However, its importance lies not in its location, but in the function it performs.
-When the shotgun is fired, the wad creates an airtight seal within the cartridge, preventing any gas or pressure from escaping.
+As the name suggests, the wad is between the projectile and the propellant charge.
+However, its importance lies not in its location but in its function.
+When firing the shotgun, the wad forms an airtight seal within the cartridge, preventing the escape of gas or pressure.